sorglos123/swarm_infrastructure/README.md

 ToDo:

-Use Vault so the for pub RSA key and api passwords
+Use Vault for pub RSA key and api passwords

 createSwarm.yml create a swarm cluster from the nodes